emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has continue watching feature. ✔️
 1. Decent sorting options and has built in AI recommendation tool. ✔️
 1. Site does have 4K content. ✔️
 1. Site looks good + works well on mobile. ✔️

 ***
-## 456movie
-### Score: 24/24
-1. Streams load very fast. ✔️
-1. Content is in 1080p and can be changed lower. ✔️
-1. It finds streams very fast, including very old obscure content. ✔️
-1. 15 sources and it does auto-switch when one fails. ✔️
-1. Site does have auto-next. ✔️
-1. Site UI is very good, looks very clean, modern, stands out a lot. ✔️
-1. Most of their sources allow subtitles. ✔️
-1. Has movies, shows, anime. ✔️
-1. Site has continue watching, watchlists history etc. ✔️
-1. Has AI for recommendations and recommendations at top of site. ✔️
-1. Site does have 4K. ✔️
-1. Site looks good + works well on mobile. ✔️

-***